X-ronin/X-ronin/README.md

 ### Hello 👋
-Hi, I`m a student of programming and now I'm studying Linux, Android and Shell Script And that's it.
+Hi, I`m a student of programming and now I'm studying Linux,Android,Lua and Shell Script And that's it.
 <div align="center">
   <a href="https://github.com/X-ronin">